FAQ | Youth Cancer Trust

 What do I do if I can only eat certain food?

 If you have special dietary requirements, you can let us know on the application form or by contacting us beforehand.
 If you need something very special, you can always arrange to bring it with you.
-By all means give us a call on 01202 763591 if you have any questions.
+By all means give us a call on 01305 584064 if you have any questions.

 What do I need to bring?

 Clothing – it is advisable to bring a range of clothing and footwear in case of changes in the weather.
+We are on a working farm so it’s advisable to bring some footwear that you don’t mind getting a little muddy.

-Trainers or shoes are required for go-karting.
+Trainers or shoes are required for some of the activities

 Swimwear is needed for watersports and swimming, more than one pair is useful if swimming everyday.

-Gloves and thick socks are helpful for dry slope skiing.
+Gloves and thick socks for outdoor fun!

 Towels are provided but guests may like to bring their own beach towel.